CGAL/cgal-web/_posts/2026-04-01-DonorPortrait-AMILabs.md

 and dependently typed programming language for mechanised reasoning.
 </p>

-<p>For that reason AMI Labs will, over the next three years, donate 0.1% of the $1 billion raised to these Open Source projects</p>
+<p>For that reason, AMI Labs will actively apply a trickle-down funding approach and, over the next three years,
+donate 0.1% of the $1 billion raised to these Open Source projects.</p>

 <blockquote>
 <p>"Using Open Source software developed mainly in France, we stand on the shoulders of giants."</p>